Why did I get this Notice of Settlement?

 How can I get help or more information?

-Email the Massachusetts Law Reform Institute: [email protected].
-Add phone if timing works out.
+Email the Massachusetts Law Reform Institute: [email protected], or call 1-888-343-6110.
 Massachusetts Law Reform Institute represented the SNAP recipient who took DTA to court.
 We are a legal aid program.